CalShoemaker/bit-pandora/README.md

 # bit-pandora

-Shut the box, Padroras box.
+Shut the box, Pandoras box.

+1. Roll 1 or 2 dice.
+2. Take or Give tiles equal to dice sum.
+3. Lose when tile sums cant't equate to dice sum.
+4. Win with no tiles remaining on last dice cast.

 ## Todos